-- Department for Business, Energy & Industrial Strategy, Scotland Office, Oil and Gas Authority, Richard Harrington MP, and Lord Ian Duncan
+- Department for Business, Energy & Industrial Strategy, Office of the Secretary of State for Scotland, Oil and Gas Authority, Richard Harrington MP, and Lord Duncan of Springbank

 - 30 August 2017